Black Seed / Kalonji / Black Caraway / Fennel flower / Nigella sativa

 Nigella is the botanical name for love-in-the-mist flowers, a popular garden plant with large, sky blue petals and lacy foliage.
 However, the black seeds used for culinary purposes come from a less grandiose species with petals more cream colored and fewer in number.
 (It’s rather blah to be honest.)

-While their crunchy texture is lovely it is their unique-to-the-spice-world flavor that makes them so darn keen.
+While the Nigella Sativa seeds feature a lovely crunchy texture, it is their unique-to-the-spice-world flavor that makes them so darn keen.
 Subtle to be sure, but salt and starches bring out their nutty-earthy flavor.
-The aroma is uniquely yeasty and bready, with hints of oregano.
+The aroma of the black seed is uniquely yeasty and bready, with hints of oregano.

 |Ingredients||Black caraway seeds.|